dotnet/docs/docs/core/index.md

 .NET Core
 =========

+> Check out the ["Getting Started" tutorials](tutorials/index.md) to learn how to create a simple .NET Core application.
+It only takes a few minutes to get your first app up and running.

 .NET Core is a general purpose development platform maintained by Microsoft and the .NET community on [GitHub](https://github.com/dotnet/core).
 It is cross-platform, supporting Windows, macOS and Linux, and can be used in device, cloud, and embedded/IoT scenarios.

-> If you want to get started right away with a tutorial that shows how to create a simple application and run it in .NET Core, see our [getting-started tutorials](tutorials/index.md).
-Or continue to read here for an introduction to .NET Core concepts and features.

 The following characteristics best define .NET Core: